-The policy interest rate is an interest rate that the central bank in a country is responsible for setting.
-Since 2000, the Bank of Canada announces the policy interest eight times per year, on fixed dates.
-It publishes this interest rate on its website.
+The policy interest rate is a rate established by central banks.
+Since 2000, the Bank of Canada has been setting the policy rate eight times a year, on specific dates.
+It posts this rate on its website.

 The Bank of Canada sets the policy rate to influence different aspects of the Canadian economy, such as the exchange rate, consumer prices, bank interest rates, etc.